vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Graphics/Materials/Rendering Issues/Opaque Materials.md

-## Help improve these docs
+## Issues with opaque materials

-If you are already using an opaque material, and you don't have face-normal issues:
+### Help improve these docs
-If you find an alternative issue or solution, please reach out to me on [twitter](https://twitter.com/vertxxyz) so I can add your issue to the troubleshooting steps.
+You are already using an opaque material and you don't have [inverted normals](../../Models/Inverted%20Normals.md), if you find a solution to an alternate problem, please <<report-issue.html>> so this page can be improved.